NotCompsky/rscraper/README.md

     root
     <LEAVE BLANK>

-Then, if you wish to use the scrapers - `rscrape-cmnts` or `rscrape-mods` - carry out the prerequisites [here](docs/rscraper-init-scraper.1.md) and then run `rscraper-init-scraper`.
+Then, if you wish to use the scrapers - `rscrape-cmnts` - carry out the prerequisites [here](docs/rscraper-init-scraper.1.md) and then run `rscraper-init-scraper`.

 #### Windows 10